 2.1 DATASET

-After performing many state-of-art techniques high-quality dataset (benchmark dataset) is produced to ensure the reliability and capability of the suggested model.
 In the proposed study, the BTP640 dataset that was previously established by Charoenkwan et al. [5] is utilized.
-It contains of 320 BPs and 320 non-redundant non-BPs.
-To build the prediction model and validate its generalization capacity [7] [8] [11] [12] the BTP640 benchmark dataset was randomly divided into a training subset (named BTP-CV) and an independent test subset (called BTP-TS) with 0.8:0.2 of split ratio.
+It contains 320 BPs and 320 non-redundant non-BPs.
+To build the prediction model and validate its generalization capacity [7] [8] [11] [12] the BTP640 benchmark dataset is divided randomly into a BTP-CV (training subset) and BTP-TS (independent test subset) with 0.8:0.2 of split ratio.
 The dataset training subset contains 256 BPs and 256 non-BPs [9] that are utilized for validation and training.
 On the other hand, BTP-TS contains 64 BPs and 64 non-BPs that are utilized for independent testing.
-The previous researches contains more details on the benchmark and independent test dataset [10] [7] [11] [6].
+The previous research contains more details on the benchmark and independent test dataset [10] [7] [11] [6].

 Table1.
 Number of BPs and Non-BPs